-In the following, we identify $C$ with the numbers $\{0, \dots, \abs{C}-1\}$ (in particular, we fix an order on $C$).
-We enumerate the generating sets of a group by enumerating all subsets of $C$ in the order of a binary counter from $0$ to $2^{\abs{C}}$ (where a binary number naturally corresponds to a subset of $C$).
+In the following, we identify $C$ with the set of numbers $\{0, \dots, \abs{C}-1\}$; in particular, we fix an order on~$C$.
+We enumerate the potential generating sets of a group by enumerating all subsets of $C$ in the order of a binary counter from $0$ to $2^{\abs{C}}$, where a binary number naturally corresponds to a subset of $C$.
 The main loop of our search algorithm is presented in \Cref{alg:main_loop}.
-Here we write the counter as a subset $X \sse \{0, \dots, \abs{C}-1\}$.
 Incrementing the binary counter is done in lines 6 to 14.
-In line 18 we check whether the resulting Cayley graph is geodetic (\testgeo, for details see below).
-We use a stack to keep track of the candidate set $X$, the corresponding increment $I$, and some additional information that is not displayed in \Cref{alg:main_loop}.
+In line 18 we check whether the resulting Cayley graph is geodetic and connected (\testgeo{}, for details see below).
+We use a stack to keep track of the current candidate set $X$, the corresponding increment $I$, and some additional information that is not displayed in \Cref{alg:main_loop}.
 During the execution of the algorithm, we maintain the following invariants of the stack (which we consider to grow upwards). \begin{enumerate}[{label=(I${}_\arabic*$)}] \item If $(\canset,I)$ is above $(\canset',I')$, then $\canset \supseteq \canset'$ and $I < I'$.
 Moreover, $\canset \cap [I', \abs{C}] = \canset' \cap [I', \abs{C}]$. \item If $(\canset,I)$ is directly above $(\canset',I')$, then additionally $\canset \cap [I, \abs{C}] = (\canset' \cap [I, \abs{C}]) \cup \{I\}$. \end{enumerate}

 We use several pruning methods to shortcut the counting process.
 The variable $I_{\mathrm{next}}$ in \Cref{alg:main_loop} serves as the index of the bit to be increased next (meaning that $I_{\mathrm{next}}=0$ yields a usual increment by one); by increasing $I_{\mathrm{next}}$, we can skip over certain values for the counter.